arturfabricio/project-mlops/reports/README.md

 >
 > Answer:

-The dokcer images was created for both training and inference.
+The docker images were created for both training and inference.
 Since our dataset is as big as it is we had to exclude the day from the docker image which needs to be downloaded seperatly.
 For the training it simply just made it run the train script where the parameters are set within the python file.
 We figured that it would make the most sence to use weights and biases for now to calculate the best hyper parameters and then train it.
 The inference dockerfile simply just prints whatever food type the model think it is given an image.png which is given insde the image.
 For future implmentations it would ne nice to have some sort of automated pipeline which is able to train from the images given the latest best hyper parameters from Weight and Biases.
 Also being able to give inputs to the docker file so you could test the inference on different images.

 --- question 15 fill here ---